 It can be difficult to start an engine for the first time.
 It is easy to overlook a connector and flooding the engine is common.

 If you need further help with starting, or want to know how to maintain your motorized bicycle, then click the link for further information.

-We step though every detail of how to put a motor on a bicycle and provide lots of tips on how to avoid the pitfalls.
+We step through every detail of how to build a motorized bicycle and provide lots of tips on how to avoid the pitfalls.